muspan.domain#

 - add_shapes_with_internal_holes(shapes_and_holes, collection_name=None, zorder=10, return_IDs=False)#

-Adds shapes to this domain which contain one or more internal voids.
+Adds shapes to this domain that contain internal holes.

 - Parameters: